 The weight problems became obvious in 2003.
-The emerging F-35 design would be significantly over estimated weight, which would jeopardize meeting the program's KPPs (key performance parameters).
+The emerging F-35 design would be significantly over the estimated weight, which would jeopardize meeting the program's key performance parameters (KPPs).
 Accordingly, weight was treated as an existential threat to the program, especially the STOVL model.

-Weight Reduction Program Through Redesign (The Mother of All Rework Events)4
+Weight Reduction Program through Redesign (the Mother of All Rework Events)

-The weight problem brought the program to a "screeching halt" on April 7, 2004 with a "stand down" day.
+The weight problem brought the program to a screeching halt on April 7, 2004, with a stand-down day.
 LM people were told that all work would stop until the weight problem was solved.
 This effort included substantial redesign work.
-LM's main focus shifted from affordability to "what's the lightest way to make it," according to another LM engineer.
+LM's main focus shifted from affordability to "what's the lightest way to make it" (Pappalardo, 2006, p. xx), according to another LM engineer.

-The work was organized through a special project group called SWAT (Structural Weight Attack Team).
-SWAT was given very broad powers to waive LM's standard design change guidance and to offer incentives to employees who had weight reduction ideas.
-Supply chain firms were also involved and were credited with 586 pounds at the end.
+The work was organized through a special project group called the Structural Weight Attack Team (SWAT).
+SWAT was given very broad powers to waive LM's standard design change guidance and offer incentives to employees who had weight reduction ideas.
+Supply chain firms were also involved and were credited at the end with reducing the overall weight by 586 pounds.

-Performance tradeoffs were likewise not off-limits.
-F-35B air-to-ground weapons carriage was reduced from two 2,000-lb bombs to 1,000 each.
-But a proposal to save structural weight through a reduction in maximum g-loads was disapproved by the DoD Joint Program Office (JPO).
+Performance trade-offs were likewise not off limits.
+F-35B air-to-ground weapons carriage was reduced from two 2,000-pound bombs to 1,000 pounds each, but a proposal to save structural weight through a reduction in maximum g-loads was disapproved by the DoD Joint Program Office (JPO).

 In late 2004, LM declared victory.
-The exercise implemented more than 500 weightloss recommendations.
-F-35B structural weight was reduced by 2,700 pounds; the A and C models 1,300 pounds each.
-Given the ingenuity of the engineering, some feelings of satisfaction were certainly warranted; according to one observer, "with SWAT, the program has a chance to come to fruition."
+The exercise implemented more than 500 weight-loss recommendations.
+F-35B structural weight was reduced by 2,700 pounds; the A and C models were reduced by 1,300 pounds each.
+Given the ingenuity of the engineering, some feelings of satisfaction were certainly warranted;